dacrands/gatsby-blog/src/pages/9-27-18-first/index.md

 For brevity I removed error-handling.
 As we move through our phases, we'll be improving this API-call.

-## Phase II: Environment Variables
+## Phase II: Environment Variable
+---
 One step close to securing an API-key is using environment variables.
 These are variables that the developer creates from the terminal and that your program will use for configuring certain things, such as the `PORT` for the app to listen on.
 The naming convention for these variable is upper-case, snake-case, e.g., ENV_VAR

 Depending on your OS, configuring environment variables will look different: